loopbackio/loopback.io/pages/en/lb4/Getting-started.md

 **All examples and snippets in the documentation use this flavor of JavaScript.**

-> the following items are not covered yet:
+{% include note.html content= "
+This article will eventually cover:
->  - How to install the command line utility
+- How to install the command line utility
->  - Using the utility to scaffold the skeleton app
+- Using the utility to scaffold the skeleton app
->  - Running the app (node ., npm start)
+- Running the app (node ., npm start)
+" %}

 ## A simple example